Want to sell an idea?

 And games just in case

-Here is a version of Pass the Clap, a different version of the counting game, and the naming game: name things as they are, then name as they are not (a version of solo brainstorming).
+Here is a version of Pass the Clap and the naming game: name things as they are, then name as they are not (a version of solo brainstorming).
 Clears the head, makes interesting points about the rules we give ourself and the way we interact.